Duterte nemesis and drug-war critic bids for Philippine president | Malay Mail

 Marcos Jr — an ally of Duterte and a defender of the narcotics crackdown that has killed thousands of people — fought a nearly five-year legal battle challenging the vote, but lost in February when the Supreme Court rejected the protest.

-Marcos Jr was in second place behind Duterte’s daughter, Sara, in a recent Pulse Asia Research poll, though she has denied plans to run.
+Marcos Jr was in second place behind Duterte’s daughter, Sara, in a recent Pulse Asia Research poll of voter preferences for president, though she has denied plans to run.

 Robredo was a distant sixth, trailing boxing great Manny Pacquiao and celebrity mayor Francisco Domagoso, who have confirmed they will seek the presidency; and Senator Grace Poe, who has not.